-- Uniswap is an Ethereum based exchange that allows anyone to swap ERC20 tokens.
+- Uniswap is an Ethereum-based decentralized exchange (DEX) that allows anyone to swap ERC20 tokens.

-Below we explore how Uniswap works and how it became one of the most popular decentralized exchanges on Ethereum.
+Below we explore how Uniswap works—and how it became one of the leading decentralized exchanges built on.

 What is Uniswap?

-Uniswap is a protocol on Ethereum for swapping ERC20 tokens.
-Unlike most exchanges, which are designed to take fees, Uniswap is designed to function as a public good—a tool for the community trade tokens without platform fees or middlemen.
+Uniswap is a protocol on Ethereum for swappingtokens.
+Unlike most exchanges, which are designed to take fees, Uniswap is designed to function as a public good—a tool for the community to trade tokens without platform fees or middlemen.
 Also unlike most exchanges, which match buyers and sellers to determine prices and execute trades, Uniswap uses a simple math equation and pools of tokens and ETH to do the same job.

 Uniswap’s main distinction from other decentralized exchanges is the use of a pricing mechanism called the “Constant Product Market Maker Model.”

 Any token can be added to Uniswap by funding it with an equivalent value of ETH and the ERC20 token being traded.
-For example, if you wanted to make an exchange for an altcoin called Poop Token, you would launch a new Uniswap smart contract for Poop Token and create a liquidity pool with–for example–$10 worth of Poop Token and $10 worth of ETH.
+For example, if you wanted to make an exchange for an altcoin called Durian Token, you would launch a new Uniswapfor Durian Token and create a liquidity pool with–for example–$10 worth of Durian Token and $10 worth of ETH.

-Where Uniswap differs is instead of connecting buyers and sellers to determine the price of Poop Token, Uniswap uses a constant equation: x * y = k.
+Where Uniswap differs is that instead of connecting buyers and sellers to determine the price of Durian Token, Uniswap uses a constant equation: x * y = k.

 In the equation, x and y represent the quantity of ETH and ERC20 tokens available in a liquidity pool and k is a constant value.
 This equation uses the balance between the ETH and ERC20 tokens–and supply and demand–to determine the price of a particular token.
-Whenever someone buys Poop Token with ETH, the supply of Poop Token decreases while the supply of ETH increases–the price of Poop Token goes up.
+Whenever someone buys Durian Token with ETH, the supply of Durian Token decreases while the supply of ETH increases–the price of Durian Token goes up.